caryou/COVID-19_dataset/README.md

 # COVID-19_dataset

-This dataset contains a metadata file (train.json) and a folder (article.zip) of related articles.
+This dataset contains a metadata file (train.json) and a folder (articles.zip) of related articles.

 **Description of the JSON metadata format**